 How to use this blog

+PLEASE NOTE THAT I AM NOW COMPLETELY RETIRED, SO I'M NO LONGER TAKING ANY WEDDING BOOKINGS.
+I'M LEAVING THIS BLOG ONLINE IN CASE IT'S OF ANY HELP TO YOU IN PLANNING YOUR WEDDING, BUT I WON'T BE MAINTAINING IT, SO APOLOGIES FOR BROKEN LINKS OR OUT OF DATE INFORMATION!
 This blog is structured as a series of questions and under each posting, I've provided what I hope will be helpful advice for you in planning your humanist wedding.
 All of the posts are on one page, but each one has been condensed in size, so to read the full details, just click on the post title or 'read more'.
-Then click on 'home' at the end to get back to the full page of posts.
-If you're interested in a particular subject, you can also click on the list to the left or you can do your own search by using the box below.
+When you get to the end of the post, just click on 'home' to get back to the full page of posts or 'older post' to move on to the next post.
+If you're interested in a particular subject, you can also click on the list to the right or you can do your own search by using the box below.

 Search This Blog